ncalteen/actions-docker-training/Exercises/16-Deploy-Docker.md

    steps it took by selecting **Details** next to the action.
 You can experiment with this action by making additional updates to the code and committing it.

-   When the workflow starts, you will see a notification in the pull request that the branch is being deployed.
-When the workflow completes, you will see a notification that the deployment was successful.
-Additionally, if you navigate to the **Issues** tab of your repository, you will see that GitHub Actions has generated an issue when the deployment started, and updated the issue when the deployment completed.
+   If you navigate to the **Issues** tab of your repository, you will see that GitHub Actions has generated an issue when the deployment started, and updated the issue when the deployment completed.